EMS Reunification - Mobile App Admin - Classic

 We’ll get back to you as soon as possible.

 - Detect - Social Sentinel

 - P3 - Anonymous Tip Reporting

 You can start a reunification alarm from the NaviGate Prepared app.

 On the Reunification screen of the app, you can either start reunification at a building that is already in a Respond alarm or start reunification at a building that is not currently in any alarms.

 Select the building you want to start reunification at, and staff will be notified by push notification to their device.

 Select a Role

-There are four reunification roles available.
+There are four reunification roles available for Administrator Level Users.